danielphilipjohnson/Computer-Science/intro-cs/google_it_automation/2.using-python-with-operating-system/2.week-managing-files/README.md

+# Introduction

 The Human Resources Department at your company wants you to find out how many people are in each department.
 You need to write a Python script that reads a CSV file containing a list of the employees in the organization, counts how many people are in each department, and then generates a report using this information.

-reate a file named generate_report.py using the following command:
+Create a file named generate_report.py using the following command:

   nano generate_report.py

 You will write your python script in this generate_report.py file.
 This script begins with a line containing the #! character combination, which is commonly called hash bang or shebang, and continues with the path to the interpreter.
 If the kernel finds that the first two bytes are #! then it uses the rest of the line as an interpreter and passes the file as an argument.
 We will use the following shebang in this script:

 #!/usr/bin/env python3
-Convert employee data to dictionary
+## Convert employee data to dictionary

 The goal of the script is to read the CSV file and generate a report with the total number of people in each department.
 To achieve this, we will divide the script into three functions.